Skip to main content

 For example, genetic polymorphisms in genes related to insulin signaling or glucose transport can affect how efficiently cells take up glucose from the bloodstream.
 Similarly, variations in genes encoding enzymes involved in lipid metabolism can influence how the body stores and utilizes fats.
 When hormonal imbalances occur, such as insufficient thyroid hormone or excessive cortisol, these metabolic pathways can become dysregulated, leading to weight gain, difficulty regulating blood sugar, and increased systemic inflammation.

 Genetically guided hormonal optimization seeks to restore hormonal balance, thereby supporting optimal metabolic function.
 By ensuring adequate levels of thyroid hormones, for instance, basal metabolic rate can be optimized.
-By managing testosterone and estrogen levels, can be favorably influenced, reducing visceral fat and increasing lean muscle mass, both of which improve insulin sensitivity.
+By managing testosterone and estrogen levels, body composition can be favorably influenced, reducing visceral fat and increasing lean muscle mass, both of which improve insulin sensitivity.
 This systemic approach addresses the root causes of metabolic dysfunction, rather than simply managing symptoms.

 How Do Genetic Variations Impact Hormone Metabolism?